 Yes.
-Rights to a trademark is a form of property and may be sold or transferred.
+Rights to a trademark are a form of property and may be sold or transferred.

-You may do so as soon as you think you have found a word, phrase or design that you intend to use in commerce with goods or services.
+You should do so as soon as you think you have found a word, phrase or design that you intend to use in commerce with goods or services.
 It is important to stake your claim to the trademark you wish to use as soon as possible.

 - How long does registration last?

-Registration lasts fifteen years in Canada and ten years in the United States from the date the trademark is originally granted; however, you are entitled to an unlimited number of renewal terms as long as you continue to use the trademark and pay the government mandated renewal fees.
+A trademark registration lasts fifteen years in Canada and ten years in the United States from the date the trademark registration is originally granted.
+However, you are entitled to an unlimited number of renewal terms if you continue to use the trademark and pay the government mandated renewal fees.

 - How much does registration cost?

-The costs of a trademark registration vary.
+The fees associated with a trademark application can vary.
 Aside from the fees of a trademark agent, in most cases, you will only need to pay a government filing fee and a government registration fee; in other cases, additional fees will apply.
 Please check the CIPO website for a complete schedule of trademark fees.
-If you choose to hire a trademark agent, that will be an additional cost on top of the fees listed in the schedule.
+If you choose to hire a trademark agent, that will be an additional cost on top of the fees listed in the CIPO trademark fee schedule.

 - What do I need to consider before filing for registration?

-- Can I file for a word and design together on the same application?
+- Can I file for a word and design together in the same trademark application?